JoaoCostaIFG/LPOO/docs/README.md

 Each method would manage their respective collisions and handle them accordingly.
 This caused two issues:

-- there was repeated code between each definition of the move method, which is a code smell;
+- There was repeated code between each definition of the move method, which is a code smell;
 - If one were to add a new _MovableElement_ to the game, the creation of a move method and adding new collision handlers to the existing move methods would